khmarbaise/blog.soebes.de/content/blog/2014/09/2014-09-26-mojo-extra-enforcer-rules-1-dot-0-beta-3-released.md

 Bug:

- * {% chjl MOJO-2037 %} - java.lang.AssertionError: The file xyz.jar is corrupt or invalid
+ * [MOJO-2037] - java.lang.AssertionError: The file xyz.jar is corrupt or invalid

 Improvements:

- * {% chjl MOJO-1988 %} - Make excluding test dependencies configurable
+ * [MOJO-1988] - Make excluding test dependencies configurable
- * {% chjl MOJO-2008 %} - Give version of the bytecode found in a bad dependency
+ * [MOJO-2008] - Give version of the bytecode found in a bad dependency

 Enjoy,